nginxinc/nginx-one-workshops/labs/lab4/readme.md

 ### Option 2 - Let's manually change the config file and apply it to the group

-Let's show we can push a change to the whole group!
+Let's show you can push a change to the whole group!
 Click on the `Configuration` button next to the `Details`.

 1. When you select the _Configuration_ tab, notice the configuration here is identical to the first NGINX instance you just added.
-We could have pre-populated this area before any instances were added and the first instance would have pulled the config instead of pushing it's config as in the previous example.
+You could have pre-populated this area before any instances were added and the first instance would have pulled the config instead of pushing it's config as in the previous example.
 Now click the `Edit Configuration` button on the right hand side of the page:
    <br/>

 ![Edit Config](media/lab4_csg_edit_config.png)

 <br/>

-We are going to add to the contents (which were pulled from the first added instance) of the default config that will be used going forward.
+You are going to add to the contents (which were pulled from the first added instance) of the default config that will be used going forward.
 Click on and modify the /etc/nginx/conf.d/default.conf file.
-We are going to add this snippet at lines 21-25
+You are going to add this snippet at lines 21-25

 ```nginx
      location /test_header {